steveloughran/engineering-proposals/refactoring-s3a.md

 processed was addressed by allowing the S3A magic committer to add the final length to a customer header on the PUT of the marker file; Spark has a matching PR to read it.
-To get the header over to spark, all HTTP headers were made accessible via the getXAttr() APIs.
+To get the header over to spark, all HTTP headers were made accessible via the `getXAttr()` APIs.

-1. The absence of FS Spec tests for this surfaced; almost shipped a patch which didn't generate an empty set of attributes for a directory 1.
+1. The absence of FS Spec tests for this surfaced; almost shipped a patch which didn't generate an empty set of attributes for a directory.
 1. All header processing, including that in a copy operation, was moved to a new class `HeaderProcessing extends AbstractStoreOperation`
 1. With `getObjectMetadata()` added to the StoreContext callbacks on the basis